-Banking providers in France are now a mixture of high street banks, international institutions and internet banks.
-Many of the big name banks now offer digital services that can be accessed through internet browsers or banking apps, as well as traditional services offered at branches.
+Banking providers in France are now a mixture of high street banks, international institutions, and internet banks.
+Many of the big-name banks now offer digital services, as well as traditional services offered at branches.
 This reflects the increase in online and mobile banking in France.
-According to Eurostat figures, 63% of the French population currently use internet banking, above the EU average of 54%.
-Mobile banking is also on the rise, with 47% of French smartphone users favouring their mobiles over computers when it comes to banking services.
+According to Eurostat figures, 66% of the French population currently use internet banking, above the EU average of 55%.
+Mobile banking is also on the rise, with 40% of internet users in France using mobile banking services in 2018.

 Mobile banking providers in France include:

-Popular national banks such as BNP Paribas, Societe Generale and CIC who all offer mobile services and apps.
+- Popular national banks such as BNP Paribas, Société Générale, and CIC all offer mobile services and apps.

-Communications providers such as Orange, Apple and Android who now offer mobile banking and payment services.
+- Communications providers such as Orange, Apple, and Android now offer mobile banking and payment services.

 Features of mobile banking in France